 I received this book for free from Netgalley in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.
-Purchases made from the "IndieBound" (that supports independent bookstores) or "Barnes & Noble" affiliate links will give me a small commission to help support my blog expenses without impacting your cost.
-Thanks for your support of my blog if you decide to purchase.
+Purchases made from affiliate links will give me a small commission to help support my blog expenses without impacting your cost.
+Thanks for your support.

 Published by Sourcebooks Landmark on Jan.
 7, 2014